metagenlab/zDB/docs/tutorial/website.rst

 | **1**: A summary of the locus tag name, its size, the gene name if annotated and gene product are reported.
 | **2**: The Orthologous group to which the locus tag is assigned, the number of homologs of that orthogroup, the number of genomes in which the orthogroup is present.
 | **3**: the genomic region around the locus tag of interest.
-This plot provides an interactive way to discover of the flancking region of the target.
+This plot provides an interactive way to discover of the flanking region of the target.
 | **4**: Box with useful functional and metabolic annotations (adatpted to the requested annotations in the config file)

 .. figure:: ../img/Locus_tag_filL_overview_m_o.svg